MTB (TV program): Pera o Bayong

-The winner of the elimination round then moves on to the jackpot round where he or she begins by choosing one of 7 bayongs Each bayong contains an Inside The Bayong Rattan Bags Number Cards Of 1 Or 0 Places on which is written what the contestant in playing for.
+The winner of the elimination round then moves on to the jackpot round where he or she begins by choosing one of 7 bayongs.
+Each bayong contains an Inside The Bayong Rattan Bags Number Cards Of 1 Or 0 Places on which is written what the contestant is playing for.

 This segment is brought back as a digital game show on the Kumu app, produced by ABS-CBN Regional.

-The game also Aired on the Launching of PIE Channel on May 26, 2022, as of the Programming Block, Pie-Nalo.
+The game also aired on the Launching of PIE Channel on May 26, 2022, as of the Programming Block, Pie-Nalo.

 Calendar Girl

-A pageant contest for beautiful girls aged 15 to 21 years old.
+Calendar Girl was a pageant contest for girls aged 15 to 21 years old.
 In the daily rounds, contestants paraded the MTB stage wearing a two-piece bikini/swimsuit while in the weekly/monthly finals, the pageant transforms into a more formal portion, with a grand "themed" opening number featuring contestants in various costumes, but still retaining the swimsuit portion.
 The grand coronation of "Calendar Girls" airs usually in the first half of January, featuring all the monthly winners of the past year who will vie for the title.

 The said portion gained notoriety, where the contestants were subjected to double entendre questions and risqué jokes thrown by main hosts Randy, John, and Willie Revillame.
 After their suspension, the daily contests were toned down, with the contestants wearing a cloth around their waists to cover the lower portion of their bodies.

 Wansa Funny Taym

-A comedy skit segment performed by the hosts and guests featuring a storyline.
+Wansa Funny Taym was a comedy skit segment performed by the hosts and guests featuring a storyline.
 The storylines provided were mostly spoofs on pop culture and everyday life.